maikelmclauflin/express-document/README.md

 export default documenter
 ```

-routes' `.use(` method helps define how to structure the full path of a single route
+routers' `.use(` method helps define how to structure the full path of a single route
 ```js
 // routes.js
 import express from 'express'